Mistakes First-time Home Buyers Should Avoid

 Your parents might recommend getting your mortgage with the same bank they’ve been using for decades, but you won’t know if that’s really the best choice for you until you’ve done some comparison shopping.
 Banks and lenders have a wide range of criteria and terms for lending: some lenders specialize in first-time home buyers, others work specifically with particular income brackets, and your local bank might have a particularly good offer if you’re buying a house in a certain zip code.
 Don’t make your decision based on what is most appealing right now: bring a calculator to every meeting so you can figure out how each set of terms will affect your finances over the lifetime of your mortgage, and take the option that is most financially sound for you and your house long-term.

 Mistake #4 – Choosing a House Before Pre-Approval

 Though it seems to make sense to find a house you love first and worry about a lender to match the house later, you should probably consider doing things the other way around.
-Online mortgage calculators, like the one found at herringbank.com, can give you an estimate of what your budget will be.
+Online mortgage calculators can give you an estimate of what your budget will be.
 It is smart to get pre-approved for a mortgage that’s within your budget before you let yourself fall in love with a house that may be out of your range.
 Choosing a house first adds unnecessary and expensive delays to closing.
 You also run the risk that you will be denied a mortgage after you have already poured time, money, and energy into finding the perfect home.
-If you go into your house hunt journey knowing that you have a guaranteed mortgage available, then all you have to do is choose your home and close the sale.
+If you go into your home buying journey knowing that you have a guaranteed mortgage available, then all you have to do is choose your home, get your offer accepted, and close the sale.